• Skip to primary navigation

 One of the biggest things that you have to figure out on your trading journey is your Trading Timeframe Personality (TTP).

-I fought this for awhile and I struggled.
 But once I started working with my personality, things became much easier.

 I'm not saying that this is the only thing that you should pay attention to in your trading education, but it is one of the big pieces.
-So if you haven't found your TTP yet, you need to do this exercise.

 Be sure to have your notebook handy and write down your questions, ideas and answers.